First-time travelers to Tuscany are typically initially surprised by the simplicity of authentic Italian cuisine.

 -The food culture in Tuscany is well known for it’s simple yet delicious cold-cut dishes, says Matteo from Tuscany Tours.

 Unlike American fare, where layers upon layers of flavors make a meal, the most popular Italian dishes served in Tuscany are simple.
 That’s done purposefully, to highlight the flavors of the real ingredients.
-You’d be hard-pressed to find a super processed meal at any of the locally owned and operated restaurants.
+Just like back in the States when utilizing sun basket recipes, you’d be hard-pressed to find a super processed meal at any of the locally owned and operated restaurants.